Enrichetta Chiaraviglio-Giolitti: Women's rights

 Chiaraviglio-Giolitti was a committed women's rights activist, and a member of the Consiglio Nazionale delle Donne Italiane (CNDI, National Council of Italian Women).
 In 1907, she began working on an initiative to assist women and children who emigrated.
 She was elected as a vice president of the CNDI's Segretariato femminile per le donne e i fanciulli emigranti (Women's Secretariat for Women and Children Emigrants), along with Maria Lisa Danieli-Camozzi (president), Carolina Amari (vice president), and Beatrice Berio (secretary).
 She participated in the 1908 first suffrage congress held in Rome, presenting a paper on emigration to Brazil.
 In 1914, Maria Pasolini-Ponte and Chiaraviglio-Giolitti, respectively president and vice president of the Società per la coltura della donna (Society for the Culture of Women), organized a series of lectures for women at the Roman College.
 The following year, Italian women formed two branches (Milan and Rome) of the International Committee of Women for Permanent Peace, which would become the Women's International League for Peace and Freedom (WILPF) in 1919.
-The national executive committee was made up of Chiaraviglio-Giolitti, Anita Dobelli-Zampetti, Rosa Genoni, and Elisa Lollini-Agnini, each of whom immediately came under suspicion by authorities for subversive activities.
+The national executive committee was made up of Chiaraviglio-Giolitti, Anita Dobelli Zampetti, Rosa Genoni, and Elisa Lollini-Agnini, each of whom immediately came under suspicion by authorities for subversive activities.
 From 1919, Chiaraviglio-Giolitti and Dobelli-Zampetti edited the WILPF column which appeared in the suffragist publication Il Cimento (The Trial).
 Women's suffrage had been granted to European women, except in France and Italy by the end of World War I and WILPF in Italy became one of the main organizations pressing for the vote.
 The rise of fascism in 1922 made Italian WILPF members and other anti-fascists targets of the regime.
 Their meetings and events had to be moved to various venues to avoid attacks from fascist gangs, making it difficult to keep the organization functional.

 Argentina (1929–1959)

-After the murder of Giacomo Matteotti and with the declining health of her father, whose power had protected the family from the political upheaval, Chiaraviglio-Giolitti fled with twenty family members to Buenos Aires in 1927.
+After the murder of the anti-fascist politician Giacomo Matteotti, in June 1924, Italian civil liberties were curtailed still further.
+With the declining health of her father, whose power had protected the family from the political upheaval, Chiaraviglio-Giolitti fled with twenty family members to Buenos Aires in 1927.
 In 1929, her husband and sons formed Chiaraviglio Hermanos (Chiaraviglio Brothers), a company which initially imported Italian metal curtains and then began manufacturing them.
-In the 1930s, they transitioned to manufacturing valves for the sanitary infrastructure of Argentina and in the 1950s, changed the firm again, renaming it Moto Mecánica Argentina (Argentine Motorcycle Mechanics).
+In the 1930s, they transitioned to manufacturing valves for the sanitary infrastructure of Argentina and in the 1950s, changed the firm again, renaming it Moto Mecánica Argentina (Argentine Motor Mechanics).
 Chiaraviglio-Giolitti continued her work in social and educational activism in Argentina.
-The entire family, including Marcella, who had married Gioacchino Dolci, were involved in the organization Asociación Italia Libre de la República Argentina (Free Italy Association of the Argentine Republic) and opposed Benito Mussolini and his regime.
+She and her children, including Marcella, who had married Gioacchino Dolci, were involved in the organization Asociación Italia Libre de la República Argentina (Free Italy Association of the Argentine Republic) and opposed Benito Mussolini and his regime.